ipfs/kubo/README.md

 IPFS can run on most Linux, macOS, and Windows systems.
 We recommend running it on a machine with at least 2 GB of RAM and 2 CPU cores (go-ipfs is highly parallel).
 On systems with less memory, it may not be completely stable.

-If your system is resource constrained, we recommend:
+If your system is resource-constrained, we recommend:

 1. Installing OpenSSL and rebuilding go-ipfs manually with `make build GOTAGS=openssl`.
 See the [download and compile](#download-and-compile-ipfs) section for more information on compiling go-ipfs.
 2. Initializing your daemon with `ipfs init --profile=lowpower`